aspose-svg/Aspose.SVG-for-.NET/README.md

-# Aspose.SVG for .NET
+# Process & Manipulate SVG via .NET API

 [Aspose.SVG for .NET](https://products.aspose.com/svg/net) is an API to create, read, update and convert SVG files to several different file format.
-It facilitates .NET application developers to work with .svg files without the need of installing any other application on server or client machines.
-With Aspose.SVG for .NET, you purely focus on your business logic instead of going into the underlying details of the .svg file format.
-It lets you save time and effort by allowing you to write short and simple lines of code in your applications quickly and easily.
+It facilitates .NET application developers to work with SVG files without the need of installing any other application on server or client machines.

 <p align="center">